bseymour/bseymour.github.io/_posts/2016-11-05-Jekyll-Markdown-Skeleton-automation-with-Workflow-App.md

 Workflow app offers sync'ing, and so once I was happy with the result, it instantly became available to use on my iPhone.

+If you have workflow app, and you wanted to try this workflow you can access/install it [from here](https://workflow.is/workflows/8bcb52e0892c4896824cf694f3cc04f9) (* please read through it thoroughly to make sure you are happy with the results before running!)

 Next up, we'll talk about the onward path for using the generated markdown file - but we'll leave that for tomorrow.

-Finally, here is a photo of me using this workflow, purely on my ipad, on our dining table.
+Finally, here is a photo of me using this workflow, purely on my ipad, to write this very post on our dining table this afternoon.

 ![Writing on dining table](/images/posts/NaBloPoMo5-dining-table.jpg)